RaphaelNamay/Team-4-AVC/README.md

 - [x] Update checklist, goals, help with software/Hardware (Vincent)
 - [x] Refine chassis if necessary, help with maze nav (Jeffrey)

+The last week of the project was focused mostly on optimising and testing the robot.
+All team members stayed overtime over the course of the week.
+Github has been updated and tasks have been completed.

+### 84% course completed